-This post compares Basic Disk and Dynamic Disk and shows how to convert basic disk to dynamic disk and dynamic disk to basic disk, using Disk Management and CMD / diskpart, without losing the data in Windows 10/8/7.
+This post compares Basic Disk and Dynamic Disk and shows how to convert basic disk to dynamic disk and dynamic disk to basic disk, using Disk Management and CMD/diskpart, without losing the data in Windows 11/10/8/7.

 Basic Disk and Dynamic Disk

 There are two types of computer hard disks: Basic Disks and Dynamic disks.
 Basic disks are the commonly used storage media with Windows.
-They contain partitions like Primary partitions and Logical drives which are typically formatted with a file system.
-Dynamic disks offer the ability to create fault-tolerant volumes that may even span multiple disks – which Basic disks cannot.
+They contain partitions like Primary partitions and Logical drives, which are typically formatted with a file system.
+Dynamic disks can create fault-tolerant volumes that may even span multiple disks – which Basic disks cannot.

 Most home personal computers are configured using Basic disks.
-However, IT professionals usually prefer to use Dynamic disks, as they offered more functionality and increased reliability and performance.
-While Home editions of Windows support Basic Disks, Enterprise/Pro/Ultimate versions of Windows operating system support Dynamic Disks as well.
+However, IT professionals usually prefer to use Dynamic disks, as they offer more functionality and increased reliability and performance.
+While Home editions of Windows support Basic Disks, Enterprise/Pro/Ultimate versions of the Windows operating system support Dynamic Disks as well.

 Microsoft has listed the operations that can be performed on each of these types.